A Stream on “Mental Health: Innovation in Practice and Education”

 6-9 May 2019, Athens, Greece

-The Nursing Unit of ATINER is organizing a Stream on “Mental Health: Innovation in Practice and Education” as part of the 5thAnnual International Conference on Nursing, 6-9 May 2019, Athens, Greece sponsored by the Athens Journal of Health.
+The Nursing Unit of ATINER is organizing a Stream on “Mental Health: Innovation in Practice and Education” as part of the 5thAnnual International Conference on Nursing, 6-9 May 2019, Athens, Greece sponsored by the Athens Journal of Health and Medical Sciences.

 Mental Health innovation is the key to ensuring service users receive care that is optimal, appropriate and recovery focused.
 Therefore it is imperative to understand our service user’s needs and the shift in the social, psychological and physical environment.
 How does this affect the individual?
 How do we as mental health nurses respond to this in innovatively and effectively?